bjoernager/bjoernager/README.md

 I still sometimes write code in C, but I usually avoid C++.

 I really like programming embedded or "ancient" systems such as the Game Boy Advance (of which I've long wanted to make an emulator for).
+I have dabbled multiple times in implementing the C standard library for Linux.
-I have limited experience in assembly (mostly Arm but also x86).
+I also have limited experience in assembly (mostly legacy Arm but also x86).

 # Projects